Protective Put Options Strategy

 - As tail-risk insurance on an index - buying puts on SPY or QQQ can hedge a diversified portfolio more cheaply than insuring each holding individually.

-Protective puts are not a good fit when implied volatility is already extreme (you are buying expensive insurance after the fire has started), when the cost of premiums would consume most of the position's expected return, or when you would rather just sell the stock and move on.
+Protective puts are not a good fit when implied volatility is already extreme, when the cost of premiums would consume most of the position’s expected return, or when you would rather just sell the stock and move on.

 Cost Management: Making Protective Puts Affordable

 The biggest objection to protective puts is the cost.
 Run them constantly on your whole portfolio and the premiums will eat your returns.
-Several techniques bring the cost down:
+Several techniques can bring that cost down:

 Use Out-of-the-Money Strikes